tbm/homepage/content/debian/orion/index.md

 Orion is a system on a chip (SoC) from Marvell that integrates an ARM CPU, Ethernet, SATA, USB, and other functionality in one chip.
-There are many Network Attached Storage (NAS) devices on the market that are based on an Orion chip.
-They make nice home servers that are fairly powerful, pretty quiet and don't consume too much electricity.
-Orion based devices are a great platform to run Debian and together with Debian they can be a very powerful environment.
+There are many Network Attached Storage (NAS) devices that are based on an Orion chip.

 Debian supports a number of Orion based devices.
 There are additional pages with instructions and information about all supported devices: